 In the event of a mass casualty from an earthquake, your Emergency Response Teams should perform Triage on victims prior to first aid care.
 Triage is used to identify victims who are having life-threatening problems and need immediate care.

 You can read the post about the triage flowchart that includes an easy to follow poster.
 But here are the items that you need for your Triage and First Aid team:

 Triage Tarps.
 Our Triage Tarps comes in colors of Red (immediate), Yellow (delayed), Green (minor) and Black (deceased).
 Once these Triage Tarps are on the ground, there is no confusion as to where the Triage and Disaster First Aid area is or what category of victims go where.

 Triage Tags make the job of sorting and prioritizing that much faster.
 Tags add organization, aids tracking of patients and focuses rescuers to the job of Triage.
 Our triage tags come with a string attached and already tied.
 Simply hang around the neck of the victim.
 Then just tear off the perforation color coded portion of the tag for the appropriate category.

 Your disaster first aid kit should be able to treat real life-threatening conditions and support your staffs level of first aid training.
 You may have heard me discuss these 3 major causes of death from disasters on one of my videos.
 I’ve prepared a free online training for this, that you can watch here.
 Our disaster first aid kit is designed to save lives and to perform all kinds of first aid treatment.
 With our disaster first aid kit, you can stabilize shock, burns, fractures and control serious bleeding and wounds.
-Practical disaster supplies from bulk trauma dressings, arm and leg splints, burn gel, sterile water to paramedic scissors, items that will be necessary with real injuries.
+Practical disaster supplies from bulk trauma dressings, arm splints, burn gel, sterile water to paramedic scissors, items that will be necessary with real injuries.